 General Remarks

-The subjects are situated within the village of Leverburgh, where limited local amenities and facilities may be found.
-A wide shopping, educational and transport facilities can be found within Tarbert, which lies within commuting distance. er range of
+The subjects form part of an established residential development of similar type properties situated within the village of Cromarty where local amenities and facilities may be found.
+A wider range of shopping, educational and transport facilities may be found within Dingwall and Fortrose, both of which lie within easy commuting distance.

+Other Accommodation - Office/Boiler Room.

+Evidence of settlement/movement has affected the building reflected by external cracking and slopes to door frames.
+On the basis of a single inspection this appears longstanding with no evidence of recent movement apparent.

-The exact extent of garden grounds should be ascertained by reference to the Title Deeds.
+The exact extent of garden ground should be ascertained by reference to the Title Deeds.

-The property has been extended to the rear and it should be confirmed that all necessary permissions have been obtained.
+It is understood there is a right of access to the rear and further investigation should be carried out in this regard.

+Previous timber/woodworm and damp specialist treatment works have been carried out within the property and it is assumed that all specialist reports and guarantees are available and in order.
+Confirmation should be obtained.

+The property is a Grade 'B' Listed Building and is located within a Conservation Area and as such the cost of repair or reinstatement works are likely to be higher than normal.
+Any works considered necessary will require to be carried out in consultation with the Local Authority Planning Department and Historic Environment Scotland.

+There is evidence of what appears to be Japanese Knotweed in the back garden.
+Japanese Knotweed is an invasive plant which can cause damage to its surroundings.
+Some mortgage providers may restrict or refuse loan facilities when Japanese Knotweed is present.
+It is understood that a full assessment has been undertaken by an experienced contractor and that this is now being treated.

-The general condition of the property appears consistent with its age and construction, although some works of repair and required. naintenance are
+The general condition of the property appears consistent with its age and construction, although some works of repair and maintenance are required.

 Essential Repairs

 None.

 Estimated cost of essential repairs N/A

 Retention recommended?
 Yes X No

 Retention amount N/A

-Comment on Mortgageability
+Comment on Mortgageability y mortgage purposes subject to the specific lending criteria of any mortgage provider.

 The property forms suitable security for mortgage purposes subject to the specific lending criteria of any mortgage provider.

-Valuation

-Market value in present condition £ 300,000

-Market value on completion of essential repairs £

-Insurance reinstatement value £ 650,000

-(to include the cost of total rebuilding, site clearance, professional fees, ancillary charges plus VAT)

-Is a reinspection necessary?
+Warket value in present condition Market value on completion of essential repairs Insurance reinstatement value (to include the cost of total rebuilding, site clearance, professional fees, ancillary charges plus VAT) Is a reinspection necessary?
 Yes X No